-The below responses to frequently asked questions (FAQs) are based on overnight camp guidelines released in May 2022.
+The below responses to frequently asked questions (FAQs) are based on overnight camp guidelines.
 We will continue to monitor updates from the Pierce County Health Department, Washington State Department of Health, and Centers for Disease Control and make adjustments as needed to align with the guidelines.

-After June 1, fees are non-refundable without written documentation from a physician stating circumstances involving camper illness/injury, documented evidence of a significant life event, or consent of the Camp Director.
-Missing home, inappropriate camper behavior or change in plans is not sufficient grounds for a refund.
+After June 5, fees are non-refundable without written documentation from a physician stating circumstances involving camper illness/injury, documented evidence of a significant life event, or consent of the Camp Director.
+Missing home, inappropriate camper behavior, or change in plans is not sufficient grounds for a refund.

 FOOD ALLERGIES AND SPECIAL DIETS